 Photo by Deb Lindsey for The Washington Post

 Rice pudding is one of those decadent-tasting desserts that lend themselves easily to a healthful upgrade.
-Using short-grain brown rice helps thicken a reduced-fat-milk base beautifully while giving the pudding a nutty taste and optimal nutrition.
-Pumpkin puree adds even more creaminess and, with the addition of cinnamon, ginger and nutmeg, turns this dessert into a delightful flavor mash-up of rice pudding and pumpkin pie.
+This Pumpkin Brown Rice Pudding is like a dreamy mash-up of rice pudding and pumpkin pie.
+Using short-grain brown rice helps thicken a reduced-fat-milk base beautifully while giving the pudding a subtly nutty taste.
+Pumpkin puree adds even more creaminess and, with the addition of cinnamon, ginger and nutmeg, makes it pumpkin-spice-a-licious.

 2 cups water